Negative affectivity: Judgment

 People are notoriously susceptible to forming inaccurate judgments based on biases and limited information.
 Evolutionary theories propose that negative affective states tend to increase skepticism and decrease reliance on preexisting knowledge.
 Consequently, judgmental accuracy is improved in areas such as impression formation, reducing fundamental attribution error, stereotyping, and gullibility.
 While sadness is normally associated with the hippocampus, it does not produce the same side effects that would be associated with feelings of pleasure or excitement.
 Sadness correlates with feeling blue or the creation of tears, while excitement may cause a spike in blood pressure and one's pulse.
 As far as judgment goes, most people think about how they themselves feel about a certain situation.
 They will jump right to their current mood when asked a question.
 However, some mistake this process when using their current mood to justify a reaction to a stimulus.
-If you're sad, yet only a little bit, chances are your reactions and input will be negative as a whole.
+If they are only a little sad, their reactions and input may be negative as a whole.